 Without a solution I continued googling.
 Finally I found the solution from an American boat forum: the alternator is fried due to the short circuit!

-I had to try.
+Was that really the solution for this problem?
+I didn’t know for sure, but I had to try.
 My summer vacation was also half gone.
-So I bought the new alternator and went back to the boat.
+So I bought a new alternator and went back to the boat.

 After this incident I have triple checked the battery cables.
 A year later when an electrician was renewing the cables mentioned, he was wondering the color choices on these cables and how easy it is to mix them up.
 Luckily Timo is a pro and we didn’t have to through this exercise again.

 For more articles under the category Doing it the hard way, click here!

 For more articles under the category Fixing the boat, click here!